 Parasites live in other host organisms and depend on them for survival.
 Parasites that can affect humans include ticks, lice, and hookworms.
 Symptoms of a parasite infection in humans can vary widely.

-Without a host, a parasite cannot live, grow and multiply.
-For this reason, it rarely kills the host, but it can spread diseases, and some of these can be fatal.
+Without a host, a parasite cannot live, grow, and multiply.
+For this reason, a parasite rarely kills its host, but it can spread diseases, some of which may be fatal.

-Parasites vary widely.
-Around 70 percent are not visible to the human eye, such as the malarial parasite, but some worm parasites can reach over 30 meters in length.
+Parasites vary widely in their characteristics.
+Many are invisible to the human eye, such as the malarial parasite, but some worm parasites can reach

 Parasites are not a disease, but they can spread diseases.
 Different parasites have different effects.

 - Protozoa: Protozoa are single-celled organisms that can multiply in humans.
 These parasites can spread through contaminated food and water, person-to-person contact, and insect bites.
 Protozoa include Plasmodium malariae, which causes malaria infection, and Cryptosporidium, which is ingestible.

 - Helminths: Helminths are parasitic worms that often root in a person’s digestive tract.
 These parasites cannot multiply or divide within a human body and eventually pass through a person’s stool.
 These include